This post may contain affiliate links. Read our disclosure policy.

 - Follow my notes above for using the correct baking pan – both size and material matter!

 - Make sure your oven is completely preheated.
-Wait at least 10 additional minutes after your oven emits that preheat beep before placing your loaf in, to ensure it’s hot enough.
+Wait at least 10 additional minutes after the preheated beep before baking to ensure it’s hot enough.

 - Invest in an oven thermometer to see just how accurate your oven actually is.
-Read more about oven temperatures in my article here.
+Read more about oven temperatures here.

 - Don’t underbake.
 More on this just below.

-Cover and store cooled Banana Bread at room temperature for 2 days.
+To Store: Cool completely then cover and store at room temperature for 2 days.
 The flavors will actually intensify as the bread sits!

-To freeze, tightly wrap the completely cooled loaf or slices in plastic wrap, then place in a ziptop bag.
-Store in the freezer for up to three months.
+To Freeze: Tightly wrap the completely cooled loaf or slices in plastic wrap, then place in a ziptop bag.
+Freeze for up to three months.
 Thaw in the refrigerator overnight or at room temperature.
-If thawing an entire loaf, you can also refresh the Banana Bread by popping it into a 325°F oven for about 10 minutes.
+If thawing an entire loaf, you can also refresh the by popping it into a 325°F oven for about 10 minutes.

 Email This Recipe